npm-simplified/simplified/docs/user-group.md

 -- (string) `name`

 Required.
-The name of the group to insert to.
+The user group's name.

 -- (array) `grants`

-An array of user permissions the group is granted for.
+An array of permissions granted to the group.

 #### @returns:
-Returns true on success or an error object.
+Returns true on success or error on failure.

 #### Usage:
 ~~~~